 Today, the Internet is a public, cooperative and self-sustaining facility accessible to hundreds of millions of people worldwide.
 Physically, the Internet uses a portion of the total resources of the currently existing public telecommunication networks.
 Technically, what distinguishes the Internet is its use of a set of protocols called TCP/IP (for Transmission Control Protocol/Internet Protocol).
-Two recent adaptations of Internet technology, the intranet and the extranet, also make use of the TCP/IP protocol.
-Today, the Internet is a public, cooperative and self-sustaining facility accessible to hundreds of millions of people worldwide.
+Two recent adaptations of Internet is a public, cooperative and self-sustaining facility accessible to hundreds of millions of people worldwide.
 Physically, the Internet uses a portion of the total resources of the currently existing public telecommunication networks.
+Technically, what distinguishes the Internet is a function of people worldwide.
+Physically, the Internet uses a portion of the total resources of the currently existing public telecommunication networks.
 Technically, what distinguishes the Internet is its use of a set of protocols called TCP/IP (for Transmission Control Protocol/ Internet Protocol).
-Two recent adaptations of Internet is a public, telecommunication networks.
-Technically, what distinguishes the Internet is its use of a set of protocols called TCP/IP (for Transmission Control Protocol/ Internet Protocol).
+Two recent adaptations of Internet is its use of a set of protocols called TCP/IP (for Transmission Control Protocol/ Internet Protocol).
 Two recent adaptations of Internet technology, the intranet and the extranet, also make use of the TCP/IP protocol.